Le lien vers cette page a été envoyé avec succès aux destinataires.

 - You are taxed separately

-- The pension is paid on the basis of a court order (or mutual consent divorce agreement)
+- The pension is paid as a result of a court decision or a mutual consent divorce agreement

-If you are de facto separated and taxed separately, the pension is deductible provided it is not excessive.
+If you are de facto separate and taxed separately, the pension is deductible provided it is not excessive.

 FYI

-maintenance may also be deducted if it is paid after a Civil partnership failure.
+maintenance may also be deducted if it is paid to the civil partnership failure.

-The amount to be deducted corresponds to the pension which may be revalued by a judgment or by yourself.
+The amount to be deducted is the amount of the pension which may be upgraded by judgment or by yourself.

-You cannot deduct the amounts paid as damages (for example if the divorce is granted exclusively to one of the spouses).
+You cannot deduct amounts paid as damages (e.g. if the divorce is exclusively at the expense of one of the spouses).

-Similarly, you can't deduct amounts paid as a result of a settlement agreement.
+Similarly, you cannot deduct the amounts paid following an amicable agreement.

-You must indicate the amount of money paid on your tax return.
+You must indicate the amount amounts paid on your tax return in your deductible expenses.

 Répondez aux questions successives et les réponses s’afficheront automatiquement